satra/NiPyPe-Paper/nipype_paper.rst

 Algorithm comparison is not the only way NiPyPe can be useful for a neuroimaging methods researcher.
-It is in the interest of every methods author to make his or hers work most accessible.
+It is in the interest of every methods author\ :sup:``[h] <#cmnt8>`_`\  to make his or hers work most accessible.
 This usually means providing ready to use implementations.
-However, because the field is so diverse, software developers have to provide several packages (SPM toolbox, command line tool, c++ library etc.) to cover the whole user base.
+However, because the field is so diverse, software developers have to provide several packages (SPM toolbox, command line tool, C++ library etc.) to cover the whole user base.
 With NiPyPe, a developer can create one Interface and expose a new tool, written in any language, to a greater range of users, knowing it will work with the wide range of software currently supported by NiPyPe.

 A good example of such scenario is ArtifactDetection toolbox (ref TODO).
 This piece of software uses EPI timeseries and realignment parameters to